paralleltree/numerals_jp/README.md

 Done:

-  * Support converting from integer to japanese numerals.
+  * Support converting from integer to Japanese numerals.

 Pending:

-  * Support converting from japanese numerals without factor units.
+  * Support converting from Japanese numerals without factor units.
-  * Support converting from arabic numerals with japanese factor units.
+  * Support converting from Arabic numerals with Japanese factor units.

 ## Other Integrations